peterhcharlton/starter-hugo-academic/content/post/ppg_webinars/index.md

 - **James May (City, University of London)** will present on _Phantoms for In Vitro Investigations of PPG and PPG technology Development_.
 - **Elisa Mejia-Mejia (City, University of London)** will present on _Photoplethysmography-based pulse rate variability: standardisation of the technique using simulated signals_.
 - **James Anibal (University of Oxford)** will present on _Attention methods for longer PPG sequences_.

+### Photoplethysmography signal processing
+<i class="fas fa-desktop"></i> _15 September 2022, 14:00 British Summer Time ([other time zones](https://dateful.com/convert/british-summer-time-bst?t=14&d=2022-06-09))_

+<i class="fas fa-user-tie"></i> Hosted by the _[Institute of Physics and Engineering in Medicine](https://www.ipem.ac.uk/)_

+**Overview:**

+The photoplethysmogram (PPG) signal contains a wealth of information.
+However, there are several challenges to extracting physiological measurements from the PPG.
+Firstly, the PPG is highly susceptible to noise, which can corrupt the information in the signal.
+Consequently, much research has focused on assessing PPG signal quality and reducing motion artifact.
+Secondly, the PPG is often only indirectly affected by the physiology of interest, making it a challenge to extract physiological measurements such as blood pressure.
+This webinar will feature talks from researchers in the field of PPG signal processing, providing an overview of current work in the field and future research directions.

+**Speakers:**

+- **Xiaorong Ding (University of Electronic Science and Technology of China)** will present on _Exploiting Photoplethysmogram Features for Cuffless Blood Pressure Estimation_.
+- **Serena Zanelli (Paris Sorbonne Nord University)** will present on _Deep learning approach to detect signal quality from clinical to non-clinical PPG devices_ ([accompanying paper](https://doi.org/10.1109/EMBC46164.2021.9629640)).

 ---